DavoodSZ1993/Cpp_Tutorial/Udemy beginning Cpp Programming/10. Functions/README.md

 * A function prototype is a **declaration** of the function that tells the program about the type of value returned by the function and the number and type of arguments.

 ## Arrays in C++ Functions
+We can pass an array to a function by providing square brackets in the formal parameter description as follows:
+`void print_array(int numbers []);`